Cactus356/mperks-account-automation/README.md

 # Meijer mPerks Account Automation
 Uses given credentials of one or more mPerks accounts to check log coupons, points, and available gift card offers.
-Will also redeem points for $X off next trip rewards.
+Can also redeem points for $X off next trip rewards, and can also clip coupons.

 ## Features:
 After logging into the account, can log and perform actions like: